williamnguyen-activecyber/okta.github.io/_source/quickstart/react/default-example.md

 This guide will walk you through integrating authentication into a React app with Okta by performing these steps:

 1. Add an OpenID Connect Client in Okta
+2. Create a React App
-2. Create an Authentication Utility
+3. Create an Authentication Utility
-3. Create Routes
+4. Create Routes
-4. Connect the Routes
+5. Connect the Routes
-5. Using the Access Token
+6. Using the Access Token

 At the end of the React instructions you can choose your server type to learn more about post-authentication workflows, such as verifying tokens that your React application can send to your server.